meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 It will cause a deficiency of both macro and micronutrients.
 (Due to restricted whole grains, beans, fruits and starchy vegetables, as well as dairy.)
 Deficiencies in vitamins A, E, K, calcium , magnesium, iron, potassium, linolenic acids, and all water-soluble vitamins excluding vitamin B12.
 Fiber deficiencies are also a symptom.
 Calcium deficiency is common from a lack of dairy products and may cause fatigue, muscle pain, cognitive issues and tinging in the extremities.
 ### Would you recommend?
-I would not personally recommend the keto diet as it is an extremely unbalanced diet and is not su
+I would not personally recommend the keto diet as it is an extremely unbalanced diet and is not sustainable long-term.